Look into the life of abandoned souls, into children in orphanages

 2. Educational and health deprivation

 It’s not that kids are deprived of food, but they tend to not get the authenticity and affection, thus sufficient nutrients for their physical and mental well-being, which they otherwise would have gotten in a delighted and cozy homely space.
-Also, due to lack of enough funds, only a handful of them can make it to schooling outside orphanage premises, and that too on their capability.
+Also, due to a lack of enough funds, only a handful of them can make it to schooling outside orphanage premises, and that too on their capability.

 3. Lack of individualized care